Summit Charter School Announced: View Details

 Seventeen years into a successful career as a Financial Advisor, Jennifer wrote a novel, quit her job, and decided to write full time.
 Summit School of the Poconos and everything it stands for has become a passion that has kept her away from the keyboard more than she’d like to admit—a passion that was initially born from one thing: her son.

-Jennifer is active in her community and also serves as the Board President for Pocono Alliance.
+Jennifer is active in her community.
+She serves as a board member for Pocono Mountains United Way and is the immediate Past Board President for Pocono Alliance.
 She has helped raise money for several charitable organizations, is a past member of Rotary International, and a graduate of Leadership Pocono.
-She is also a founding member Summit School of the Poconos.
-The passion that started with her son and led her to Summit School of the Poconos quickly landed at the center of her native community.
+Jennifer is also a founding member of Summit School of the Poconos.
+The passion that started with her son and led her to Summit School of the Poconos quickly landed at the center of her native community and took on a meaning that far exceeded those of her family.
 She is committed to continued advocacy for more meaningful educational choices in Monroe County and determined to help as many children access that education as she possibly can.

 Jennifer and her husband, Gary, live in the Stroudsburg area with their two children, Mitchell and Meredith.